dronelektron/sm-spawn-point-manager/README.md

 # Spawn point manager

-Allows you to perform various actions with spawn points
+Allows you to perform various actions with spawn points:

+* Shuffle

 ### Supported Games